Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - You can change a Security Group associated with an instance if the instance is in the hibernate state.
 - You can change a Security Group associated with an instance if the instance is in the running state.

 **Explanation:**
-"You can change a Security Group associated with an instance if the instance is in the running state" is correct.
+You can change a Security Group associated with an instance if the instance is in the running state is correct.
 Security groups can be changed at any time.
-"Only if there are no instances associated" is incorrect; security groups can be changed while in use.
+Only if there are no instances associated is incorrect; security groups can be changed while in use.
-"Only the Default Security Group" is incorrect; any security group can be changed.
+Only the Default Security Group is incorrect; any security group can be changed.
-"If the instance is in the hibernate state" is incorrect; changes can be made while running.
+If the instance is in the hibernate state is incorrect; changes can be made while running.

 ---